-Matariki animation: Story of the stars - Meet Pōhutukawa, star of the spirits of those who have passed
+Matariki animation: Meet Pōhutukawa, star of the spirits

 Each chapter in Tūhuratia ngā Mata o te Ariki (Discovering Matariki) looks at a different star or aspect of Matariki and tells the stories behind the whetū (stars) and their relationship to one another.

 In this third chapter, Nan tells Ururangi about Pōhutukawa, Matariki's eldest child and a star who unites all the wairua of those who have died in the past year.
-She is linked to the pōhutukawa tree at Cape Reinga, known as Te Rerenga Wairua, the dpearting place of the spirits.
+She is linked to the pōhutukawa tree at Cape Reinga, known as Te Rerenga Wairua, the departing place of the spirits.

 Te Rito cadet Hinewai Netana-Williams, who led the project, said she wanted to give a wider perspective on Matariki, and to create a resource that could be used beyond the month of celebrations.